MateuszFido/LCMSpector/README.md

 <a name="installation"/>

-## 💽 Installation
+# 💽 Installation

-### Desktop app
+## Desktop app

 Executables for Windows and macOS are published under [Releases](https://github.com/MateuszFido/LC-Inspector/releases).

+Linux users can now also use the [Docker version of LCMSpector](#-running-with-docker).

 *   On Windows, if you encounter a warning, go to `Windows Defender -> Protection history -> LC-Inspector`, find the LC-Inspector entry, and click `Restore`.
 If the warning "Windows protected your PC" appears, click `More info` and `Run anyway`.
 *   On MacOS, you can remove the app from quarantine by running the following command: `xattr -d com.apple.quarantine /path/to/app.app`